iTwin/imodel-native/iModelJsNodeAddon/README.md

 If you are making changes to the libraries that are used by the addon, such as DgnPlatform.dll, then you must add BuildAll to your build strategy, in order to build and link with your local build, rather than with LKGs, like this:

-`bb -s"imodeljs-nodeaddonapi;BuildAll" b`
+`bb -s"iModelJsNodeAddon;BuildAll" b`

 To force a rebuild of individual parts, do this:

-`bb "imodeljs-nodeaddonapi;BuildAll" re DgnPlatformDLL <other libraries...> iModelJsNodeAddonLib* MakePackages`
+`bb "iModelJsNodeAddon;BuildAll" re DgnPlatformDLL <other libraries...> iModelJsNodeAddonLib* MakePackages`

 The MakePackages part will print a message like this:

 ``` bat
 npm publish %OutRoot%Winx64\packages\imodeljs-E_1_6_11-WinX64